 The 6,200 yard par-69 course may seem to play short based on its yardage on the card, but Agawam Hunt Club features a healthy dose of long par-4s that are a daunting task for most.
 However, Cavicchi was able to tread water continuously throughout the day, piecing together 14 pars during his round.
 His only slip up came on the par-4 4th, where he made double bogey.
 The 4th hole plays at a challenging 459 yards, and gave the entire field fits throughout the day.
 He bounced back a few holes later with a birdie on the 388-yard 10th, and played near perfect golf the rest of the way in, with just one bogey on 13.
 The was Cavicchi's second Men's Individual win of the season, and he said he "looks to build on his solid play for the rest of the season."

 Cavicchi was not the only lone low score of the day.
 Rey Lemaine posted 77 (+8) while Doug Bray and Ken Diskin finished just behind with 78's (+9).
 Rey, who has been playing courageously through a torn meniscus, said of himself, "I played pretty good today.
 Kept the ball in front of me, and made some good swings.
 Let's hope I can continue to do that the rest of the way."
 Lemaine not only had to battle through knee problems, but also battled through an early triple bogey on the par-3 5th hole.
 He quickly settled back in, and ultimately posted a second place score.

-Thank you to all of the Weston Golf Club staff and Head Professional, Adam Hemeon, PGA, for an outstanding day.
-An additional thank you to Lincoln Motorcars for their on site support for the day.
-Another thank you to Turkish Airlines for being a partner with the New England Series all season long!
-The next New England Series event is Monday, July 10th at Thorny Lea.
+Thank you to the entire Agawam Hunt Club staff and Head Professional, Norm Alberigo, PGA, for a perfect day.
+Another thank you to Turkish Airlines for being a partner of the New England Series all season long!
+The next New England Series event is on Monday, July 31st at Manchester Country Club.